Pdawg-bytes/BitwiseSharp/README.md

 - This library may not be the most efficient in terms of performance, as `BigInteger` is a heap-allocated type designed for arbitrary-precision numbers.
     - Do note that it is possible to change the numeric type by editing the `global using ArbitraryNumber = <type>;` line in `BitwiseEvaluator.cs` and recompiling the library; however, keep in mind that it defaults to `BigInteger`.

-## How It Works
+## What's the process?
-1. **Tokenization:** The expression string is first tokenized into meaningful components such as numbers, operators.
+1. **Tokenization:** The expression string is first tokenized into individual components such as numbers or operators.
     - Relies on Regex to tokenize the expression into string literals, which are then converted to proper tokens.
 2. **Parsing:** The list of tokens is parsed into an Abstract Syntax Tree (AST) using a recursive descent parser.
 3. **Evaluation:** The AST is then evaluated, and the result is returned as an `ArbitraryNumber`.